nostr-protocol/nips/xx.md

 * For a _public_ attestation:
   * The `d` tag and a `p` tag MUST include a public key for the attested to metadata.
   * Another `p` tag SHOULD be included if there was a predecessor public key.
 This helps to inform other users of a link between the predecessor public and a successor public key.
-  * The `attestations` tag MUST include JSON stringified copy of the attested to metadata keys and values.
+  * The `attestations` tag MUST include JSON stringified copy of the attested to event pubkey, tags and content of the `kind 0` event.
+It is a partial copy of the `kind 0` event.
 * For a _private_ attestation:
   * The `d` tag MUST be an encrypted and hashed version of the public key (hex encoding of a sha256 hash of an encrypted, with NIP-44, of the public key).
   * The `p`, `metadata` and `attestations` tags, as the same as the public attestation, MUST be JSON stringified and NIP-44 encrypted in the content field.